Skip to main content

 Deferred Midterms

 The information on this page does not apply to midterm tests.
-Policies on deferring midterms may differ by course, program, department or faculty.
+Aside from religious accomodations, policies on deferring midterms may differ by course, program, department or faculty.
 Contact your instructor for details.
 Some instructors, programs, departments and faculties do not allow any deferral of midterms at all.

 Deferred Final Exams